seedlist/seedlist-docs/protocol/seedlist_en.md

    g.
 Splice the h1 h2 h3 obtained after rand0 operations, and calculate the hash value after the splicing, and record it as hash0;

    h.
-Take the 4 bytes before and after the hash0 value to obtain an Int32 integer; based on the Int32 integer, obtain a random value rand1 located in [0, 8];
+Based on hash0 and the following random string, obtain a random substring with a length of 32 as the salt of scrypt:
+     CHARS="1qaz!QAZ2w?sx@WSX.(=]3ec#EDC/)P:4rfv$RF+V5t*IK<9og}b%TGB6OL>yhn^YHN-[d'_7ujm&UJ0p;{M8ik,l|" ;

    i.
+Take the 4 bytes before and after the hash0 value to get an Int32 integer; based on the Int32 integer, get a random value rand1 located in [0, 8];

+   j.
+Based on hash0, take salt as the salt value, perform scrypt slow hash calculation, obtain the hash value, and re-assign it to hash0;

-Using rand1 as the step size, the modulus of the following string length will be inserted into hash0; the calculation method of the insertion position is: hash 0 for hash0, and repeat the algorithm process of step h to obtain the random value rand2;
+   k.
+Use rand1 as the step size, take the following string length modulo, insert the character at the modulus value into hash0; the calculation method of the insertion position is: calculate the hash for hash0, and repeat the algorithm process of step i to get the random value rand2;
        rand2 is the insertion position;
       CHARS="1qaz!QAZ2w?sx@WSX.(=]3ec#EDC/)P:4rfv$RF+V5t*IK<9og}b%TGB6OL>yhn^YHN-[d'_7ujm&UJ0p;{M8ik,l|" ;

-   h.
+   l.
 Repeat step i 32 times;

-   j.
-Use the resulting string (98 characters) as the key to encrypt user data with AES;
+   m.
+Use the final string (98 characters) as the key to encrypt user data with AES;
    ```